Bay of Fundy Tides: The Highest Tides in the World!

 Another spectacular way to see the tides is to visit a location where tidal rapids, whirlpools or rips can be seen.

-The most famous whirlpool is off course the Old Sow Whirlpool, located in the Passamaquoddy Bay towards the mouth of the Bay of Fundy.
+The most famous whirlpool is of course the Old Sow Whirlpool, located in the Passamaquoddy Bay towards the mouth of the Bay of Fundy.
 Old Sow is the largest whirlpool in the western hemisphere, and the second largest in the world!

 In broad overview, the amazing Fundy tides can be considered one of the world’s most natural and unspoiled wonders.